jacopoabramo/hyperdict/readme.md

 When this process with the `auto_unlink=True` flag ends, it will try to unlink (free) all shared memory buffers.

 A special case is the recursive mode using `recurse=True` parameter.
 This mode will use an additional internal `HyperDict` to keep track of recursively nested `HyperDict` instances.
-All child `UltraDicts` will write to this register the names of the shared memory buffers they are creating.
+All child `HyperDict` will write to this register the names of the shared memory buffers they are creating.
 This allows the buffers to outlive the processes and still being correctly cleanup up by at the end of the program.

 **Buffer sizes and read performance:**